MarvinCui/PredictiOSVersionRelease/README.md

 # EN

+**This project will not be maintained and updated later.
+An updated version please see [PredictiOSVersion - HTML] (https://github.com/MarvinCui/PredictiOSVersion).**

 Past iOS release dates and versions are stored in 'iOS release date.xlsx'.
 The future will be updated.

 The following techniques are used to improve prediction accuracy: